-Do your nannies have any type of special certification?
+Do the nannies have any type of special certification?

 Yes, we require that all applicants have CPR and First Aid certifications upon hire.
 We also have candidates who have CEC's, CDA’s, ECE’s, teaching certifications, and more.

 Can we do a trial run with a nanny?

 Yes, we do offer trial runs with as many nanny candidates as you wish.
 For trial runs, we charge an extra $200 per candidate for up to five consecutive days.
 The $200 will be deducted upon the hire of a nanny.
 For example, if trial runs were to take place with Amy, Elizabeth and Mary, the initial charge of $600 would be reduced by $200 upon hiring Mary.